YisongZou/DDIA-Notes/Part 2. Chapter 7.md

-If the writes grouped together into an atomic transaction, and the txn cannot be completed (committed) due to a fault, then the txn is aborted and the database must discard or undo any writes it has made so far in the txn.` `Consistency: You have certain statements about your data(invariants) that should always be true.
-For example, when you transfer money from one account to another, the total amount of money of the two accounts adds together should always remain the same.`
+If the writes grouped together into an atomic transaction, and the txn cannot be completed (committed) due to a fault, then the txn is aborted and the database must discard or undo any writes it has made so far in the txn.`

+`Consistency: You have certain statements about your data(invariants) that should always be true.
+For example, when you transfer money from one account to another, the total amount of money of the two accounts added together should always remain the same.`

+`Isolation: Concurrently(In parallel) executing transactions are isolated from each other`

+`Durability: Once a transaction has been committed successfully, any data that has written will not be forgotten, even if there is a hardware fault or the database crashes`

-* Single-Object and Multi-Object Operations
+* Single-Object and Multi-Object Operations `Single object writes < `

 #### 2.Weak Isolation Levels
 * Read Committed
 * Snapshot Isolation and repeatable read